Santa Caterina & Valdidentro | Skiing & Relaxation in Italy, everything meets here.

 Dining and Après-Ski: Santa Caterina has a modest après-ski scene, with a few mountain huts and cozy bars where visitors can relax after a day on the slopes.
 The village’s restaurants serve up traditional dishes like pizzoccheri and braised venison, along with Valtellina’s famous wines.

 Ski Schools and Rentals: Ski schools in Santa Caterina cater to all levels, and there are several rental shops offering modern equipment for both skiing and snowboarding.
 And here are schools associated with AMIS Lombardy.
+For children, fun is guaranteed: tapis-roulant and ski camp allow them to approach snow sports safely, thanks to the presence of the instructors of the Santa Caterina Valfurva ski school.

 Practical Travel Tips